merely-useful/py-rse/index.md

 which results in an error if a repository already exists.
 3. Yes: first adds the file to the staging area, then commits.
-4. No: would result in an error, as it would try to commit a file "my recent changes" with the message "myfile.txt".
+4. No: would result in an error, as it would try to commit a file "my recent changes" with the message "myfile.txt."

 ### Exercise \@ref(git-cmdline-ex-bio) {-}